-The Soapbox event for 2021 has undergone a number of dramatic changes:
+The Soapbox event for 2021 went through a number of dramatic changes:

 This year’s event will look more like the early years shown on the video.
 The lowering of the age limit is to encourage younger drivers and the all grass track to ensure that they can drive at a speed suitable for all ages.
 First place will be awarded to the cart travelling the furthest distance.
 Additional prizes include second and third place along with Best Soapbox and Spirit of the Event.